evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 ## Drivetrain

-Lexus RZ 450e has an all-wheel drive system supported by two motors.
-One on each axle.
+Lexus RZ 450e has an all-wheel drive system supported by two motors, one on each axle.

 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 177 mm.